Prem759-0/youtube-v2/README.md

 -   **Video Uploads:** Direct-to-Mux video uploads for efficient and robust video processing.
 -   **Creator Studio:** A dedicated dashboard for creators to view and manage their uploaded videos.
 -   **Infinite Scrolling:** Smooth, paginated loading of videos in the creator studio.
--   **Video Categories:** Videos can be assigned to different categories for better organization.dsfdfs
+-   **Video Categories:** Videos can be assigned to different categories for better organization.
 -   **Typesafe API:** End-to-end typesafety with tRPC.
 -   **ORM:** Drizzle ORM for querying a PostgreSQL database.
 -   **Responsive Design:** A fully responsive UI that works on all devices.